JP-Butler/JP-Butler/README.md

-# Welcome to my GitHub ! 👋
+# Welcome to my GitHub ! 👋 Let's Connect: Find me on LinkedIn --> [Justin Butler Data Analyst](https://www.linkedin.com/in/-justin-butler-/)
 ### ***“I provide companies with unique ways to uncover insights and solve problems with data.”***

 👨‍💻 I am a Data Analyst from Canada with a background in the Retail Grocery Business. <br>